Pseudo-isotopies and diffeomorphisms of 4-manifolds: Realisation theorem for Wh1(pi1(X);Z2xpi2(X))

 We again denote the 2-handle belt sphere and 3-handle attaching spheres by $A$ and $B$ respectively.
 We now perform a finger move, in $\widehat{V}$, corresponding to $\gamma\in\pi_1 X=\pi_1 \widehat{X}$, ensuring this finger move misses $A$, $B$, $A^*$, and $B^*$.
-In $\widehat{V}$ we again see a Whitney disk~$U$ that undoes the move.
-We again tube $U$ to $S$ to create an immersed framed Whitney disk~$W$.
+In $\widehat{V}$ we again see a Whitney disc~$U$ that undoes the move.
+We again tube $U$ to $S$ to create an immersed framed Whitney disc~$W$.

 To obtain the correct value for $s_C$, we now perform a single boundary twist of $W$ with $B$.
-We then perform another boundary twist on $W$ with $A$ (an opposite twist), so that $W$ remains a framed Whitney disk.
+We then perform another boundary twist on $W$ with $A$ (an opposite twist), so that $W$ remains a framed Whitney disc.
 However $W$ now intersects $A$ and $B$.
 We resolve the intersection single between $W$ and $A$ using the Norman trick on $A^*$.
 We then the resolve the single intersection with $B$ using the Norman trick on $B^*$, noting that this adds a single further self-intersection of $W$ as the parallel copy of $A^*$ intersects the parallel copy of $B^*$.

-We consider the Clifford torus $T\subset \widehat{V}$ for the Whitney disk $W$.
+We consider the Clifford torus $T\subset \widehat{V}$ for the Whitney disc $W$.
 The torus $T$ intersects~$W$ in exactly one point, but is disjoint from $A$, $B$, $A^*$ and $B^*$.
 See Figure \ref{fig:cliffordtorus} for a depiction of this torus.

-There are two \emph{caps} for $T$, namely embedded disks $D_A$ and~$D_B$, which intersect $T$ exactly on $\partial D_A$ and $\partial D_B$; we picture $D_A$ in the fourth frame in Figure \ref{fig:cliffordtorus}.
-The disk $D_A$ intersects $A$ in exactly one point but is disjoint from $W$, $B$, $A^*$ and $B^*$, and the disk~$D_B$ intersects~$B$ in exactly one point but is disjoint from $W$, $A$, $A^*$ and $B^*$.
-Further~$D_A$ and~$D_B$ intersect only in a single point on their boundary; See Figure \ref{fig:cliffordcaps}.
+There are two \emph{caps} for $T$, namely embedded discs $D_A$ and~$D_B$, which intersect $T$ exactly on $\partial D_A$ and $\partial D_B$; we picture $D_A$ in the fourth frame in Figure \ref{fig:cliffordtorus}.
+The disc $D_A$ intersects $A$ in exactly one point but is disjoint from $W$, $B$, $A^*$ and $B^*$, and the disc~$D_B$ intersects~$B$ in exactly one point but is disjoint from $W$, $A$, $A^*$ and $B^*$.
+Further~$D_A$ and~$D_B$ intersect only in a single point on their boundary; see Figure \ref{fig:cliffordcaps}.

 We now manipulate the caps.
 We direct the reader to Figure \ref{fig:wh1hardcase} for this manipulation.